-Item Description If there is insufficient spa If there is insufficient space in the existing RAID groups, a RAID5 group (15D+1P) or a RAID6 group (15D+2P) is s created, depending on the RAID groups supported by the storage system.
-However, if 3 to 15 disk drives, in the case of RAID5, or 4 to 16 disk D6, are available, a RAID group will be created using all of those disk drives.
+Item Description If there is insufficient spa If there is insufficient space in the existing RAID groups, a RAID5 group (15D+1P) or a RAID6 group (15D+2P) is created, depending on the RAID groups supported by the storage system.
+However, if 3 to 15 disk drives, in the case of RAID5, or 4 to 16 disk drives, in the case of RAID6, are available, a RAID group will be created using all of those disk drives.
 Note th nat RAID5 groups are created in storage systems that support both RAID5 and RAID6.